 Would they consider moving if you helped them through the process and made it easier for them?
 Yes or No

-Would they be willing to get rid of stuff in their home that will make their home safer for them to move around?
+Would they be willing to get rid of stuff in their home that will make it safer for them to move around?
 Yes or No

-Would they be willing to donate, sell, or give away items (furniture pieces, household knick knacks) that are not necessary?
+Would they be willing to donate, sell, or give away items (furniture pieces, household knick-knacks) that are unnecessary?
 Yes or No

-Well, each parents’ financial situations are different.
-So to figure out if it is cost-effective for them to move, sit down and really look at the numbers, check out this site: "Figure Out How Moving Changes Your Finances."
+Well, each parent's financial situation is different.
+So, to figure out if it is cost-effective for them to move, sit down and look at the numbers.
+Check out this site: "Figure Out How Moving Changes Your Finances."
 Moving isn't cheap.
 And the undue stress may not make sense for your parents.
-So gather the information together and sit down with your parents and go through the details.
-If your parents aren’t organized with their finances, this may take some doing.
-But be patient and do this process at their own pace.
+So gather the information together, sit down with your parents, and go through the details.

 If my parents stay at home, how can I minimize their risk?

-If your parents don't want to move or it just isn't cost-effective, determine the extra cost that will help them live a happy and safe life in their existing home.
+If your parents don't want to move or it isn't cost-effective for them to downsize, determine the extra cost to help them live a happy and safe life in their existing home.
 Here are some questions to ask: